nicklockwood/SwiftFormat/Rules.md

 ## enumNamespaces

-Converts types used for hosting only static members into enums.
+Converts types used for hosting only static members into enums (an empty enum is the canonical way to create a namespace in Swift as it can't be instantiated.)

 ## extensionAccessControl